-When one feels tired, the Citta wants to rest, so let it rest in Samadhi.
-The duration of rest of the Citta depends on the requirements of the Heart.
-It is similar to the duration of sleep which depends on the requirements of the Dhatu Khandha.
-Once the Dhatu Khandha has had enough sleep, it will wake up and be ready to go to work.
-Even if the Citta rests for many hours, one should not force it to withdraw.
-Let it rest for as many hours, one should not force it to withdraw.
+When one feels tired, the citta wants to rest.
+So let it rest in samādhi.
+The duration of rest of the citta depends on the requirements of the Heart.
+It is similar to the duration of sleep, which depends on the requirements of the body.
+Once the body has had enough sleep, it will wake up and be ready to go to work.
+Even if the citta rests for many hours, one should not force it to withdraw.
+Let it rest for as many hours as it likes.
+One should not force it to withdraw.
 Let it rest for as long as it needs to rest.
 Once it is sufficient, it will withdraw by itself.
-Having withdrawn, it is the duty of Panna to continue on with the work of investigation of the Four Satipatthana.
-The object of Satipatthana can be chosen according to one's preference and its suitability.
+Having withdrawn, it is the duty of paññā to continue on with the work of investigation of the Four Satipaṭṭhāna.
+The object of mindfulness can be chosen according to one's preference and its suitability.

-In investigating the body, one can enlarge or shrink it, classify it into groups according to appearance and characteristic; like a group of skins, or a group of flesh, for example.
-One then breaks it down into the original components of Dhatu, the elements of earth, water, air, and fire; and then reintegrates it again.
+In investigating the body, one can enlarge or shrink it, classify it into groups according to appearance and characteristic - like a group of skins, or a group of flesh, for example.
+One then breaks it down into the original components of dhātu (the elements of earth, water, air, and fire) and then reintegrates it again.
 One continues on investigating in this manner repeatedly, again and again.
 The results that arise within the Heart will be proficiency, skillfulness, thoroughness, and doubtlessness concerning the nature of the body.
-When there is enough Panna about every aspect of the body, one will then penetrate the nature of the body and correspondingly, one will be able to completely relinquish it.
-There are no more pleasant or unpleasant Nimitta of the body.
+When there is enough understanding (paññā) about every aspect of the body, one will then penetrate the nature of the body and, correspondingly, one will be able to completely relinquish it.
+There are no more pleasant or unpleasant nimitta of the body.
 It is merely the body within one's awareness.
 No more notion of the body as being anything.
-This is the practitioner's basis of investigation of the body with Panna.
+This is the practitioner's basis for investigation of the body with paññā.

-There are two types of Vedana.
+There are two types of vedanā.
 One arises from the body and the other arises from the Heart.
-The Sukha, Dukkha, and neutral feelings that exclusively arise within the body having no relation with the Heart are bodily Vedana.
-Any one of the three Vedana that arises within the Citta caused by the contacted Arammana - the Arammana of Magga: Sila, Samadhi, and Panna; or the Arammana of Samudaya, the cause of Dukkha: Kama-Tanha, Bhava-Tanha, and Vibhava-Tanha - is Citta Vedana.
+The sukha, dukkha, and neutral feelings that exclusively arise within the body and that have no relation with the Heart are bodily vedanā.
+Any one of the three vedanā that arises within the citta are caused by the contacted ārammaṇa: the ārammaṇas of magga (the causes of happiness: virtue, meditation, and insight) or the ārammaṇas of samudaya (the causes of Dukkha: sense craving, craving to be, and craving to not be).
+This is citta vedanā.

-The investigation of the four Khandha of Vedana, Sanna, Sankhara, and Vinnana has two characteristics: The first deals with contacts with external objects and the second does not concern the external objects and is merely the exclusive investigation of these Khandha.
+The investigation of the four khandhas of vedanā, saññā, saṅkhāra, and viññāṇa has two characteristics: The first deals with contact with external objects and the second does not concern the external objects and is merely the exclusive investigation of these khandhas.
 The one dealing with the external objects is investigated while these objects are actually in contact.
-Whatever skillful means of investigation can be devised at that time depends on the strength and ability of Panna.
-The one not dealing with the contacted external objects is the analytical work of Panna which analyzes the Sabhava that is being focused upon; even though that Sabhava does not manifest itself, it can be readily investigated.
-However, please note that both of these methods of investigation converge into the Ti-lakkhana which is like the vessel that collects every type of Sabhava.
+Whatever skillful means of investigation can be devised at that time depend on the strength and ability of $pa\tilde{n}\tilde{n}a$ .
+The investigation not dealing with the contacted external objects is the analytical work of $pa\tilde{n}\tilde{n}a$ , which analyzes the aspect ( $sabh\bar{a}va$ ) that is being focused upon.
+Even though that $sabh\bar{a}va$ may not manifest itself, it can still be investigated.
+However, please note that both of these methods of investigation converge into the Three Characterists (ti-lakkhaṇa), which is like the vessel that collects every type of $sabh\bar{a}va$ .
 It cannot be otherwise.
-This is similar to all the rivers that flow into the ocean
+This is similar to all the rivers that flow into the ocean.